The GW Hatchet

-The GW Hatchet is the student newspaper of the George Washington University.
-Founded in 1904, The Hatchet is the second-oldest continuously-running newspaper in Washington, DC, only behind The Washington Post.
+The GW Hatchet is the student newspaper of George Washington University.
+Founded in 1904, The Hatchet is the second-oldest continuously running newspaper in Washington, D.C., only behind The Washington Post.
 The Hatchet is often ranked as one of the best college newspapers in the United States and has consistently won awards from the Society of Professional Journalists and from the Associated Collegiate Press.
 Alumni of the GW Hatchet include numerous Pulitzer Prize winners, Emmy Award winners, politicians, news anchors, and editors of major publications.

 History

+20th century

-The paper derives its name from the story of U.S. President George Washington (founding father of the university) involving his chopping down a cherry tree with a hatchet.
+The paper derives its name from the story of U.S. President George Washington, a founding father, the nation's first president, and namesake of the university, involving his chopping down a cherry tree with a hatchet.

-The first edition of the GW Hatchet was published on 5 October 1904.
+The first edition of The GW Hatchet was published on October 5, 1904.